 In the vast majority of cases (95%), the homeopathic treatment involved the prescription of a ‘magistral’ homeopathic complex medicine as well as the constitutional remedy.

 The therapeutic remedies most frequently used in magistral treatment were: Arsenicum album 9 or 15c; Poumone histamine 30c; Allium cepa 9c; Euphrasia off.
 9c; Nux vomica 9c; Blatta orientalis 9c; Antimonium tartaricum 9c; Ipecac 9c.
-The individualized remedies prescribed according to the characteristics of the patient were most commonly Lycopodium 30c; Arsenicum album 30c; Silicea 30c and Pulsatilla 30c.
+The individualized remedies prescribed according to the characteristics of the patient were most commonly: Lycopodium 30c; Arsenicum album 30c; Silica 30c and Pulsatilla 30c.

-The adoption of an integrated approach which included homeopathic magistral prescription satisfied three main requirements of treatment provided within the Pitigliano context: firstly, creating uniformity and reproducibility of the protocol across patients; secondly, facilitating patient compliance with treatment; and thirdly, reducing the cost of therapy.
+The adoption of an integrated approach which included homeopathic magistral prescription satisfied three main requirements of treatment provided within the Pitigliano context in Italy: (1) creating uniformity and reproducibility of the protocol across patients; (2) facilitating patient compliance with treatment; and (3) reducing the cost of therapy.
 In fact, using the magistral approach had an average cost of 12-15 Euros per month of treatment, per patient.

 Conventional drug use for hayfever symptoms was significantly reduced